-Last Updated on September 10, 2020
+Last Updated on January 26, 2023

 I know that printing is not a completely eco business, but people need things printed.
-We always push 100% recyclaeble materials and use recyclable ink.
+We always push 100% recyclable materials and use recyclable ink.
 We also push products that can be used over and over again.

 Not an entirely zero waste tip, but it’s something I find really important.
 Get a plant friend.
-I love my plant friends at work.
+I love my plant at work.
 They freshen the air and brighten the room so much!

 Learn how to pack a zero waste lunch with 10 lunch ideas.

-the water fountain:
+reduce plastic by using the water fountain:

 If I used a regular sized glass, I would have to get up 8 times a day.
 I’m either too busy at my desk, or I’m too lazy.
 Invest in a larger cup, so you’re still drinking lots of water.

 Do you have someone who lives close to you?
 Can you carpool or ride your bike or walk?

 This.
 THIS.
 In our little kitchen area, I have a couple of plates, bowls, and some silverware.
 I bought the plates to live at work.
 I picked it all up at the thrift store for next to nothing.

 coffee & tea:

 Our coffee machine will brew a single cup of coffee without a filter or pod.
-Plus we keep a stock of real mugs.
+Plus, we keep a stock of real mugs.

 I have a hand towel hanging in the bathroom at work, and I have a couple of hand towels in the kitchen.
 We use them all over the shop for cleaning.

 recycle and compost:

 Try to get your workplace involved in recycling and composting!
-If your city offers either; it’s typically inexpensive.
+If your city offers either, it’s typically inexpensive.
 We have designated recycle bins all around the workplace, but the city we work in doesn’t have compost.

 If it’s something large my backyard compost bin can’t handle, I put it in the freezer and bring it down to Berkeley or Oakland when I’m visiting friends.
 They have municipal compost.

 Convert your desk trash can into a recycle bin.
-The only thing that arrives at my desk is paper.
-Lots of paper.
+The only thing that arrives at my desk is paper — lots of paper.
 I turned my trash can into a recycle bin.